sebinsua/dotcom/posts/algorithmic-bathwater.md

       - In an undirected graph?
 Use **Union-Find**.
 Note that Union-Find is not suitable for directed graphs because it inherently deals with undirected equivalence relations; it merges sets and loses the sense of direction between nodes.

       - In a directed or undirected graph?
 Use **Depth-First Search (DFS)**.
 Unlike Union-Find, DFS is suitable for directed graphs and can also provide information about the shape or structure of components.

+6. **Does a solution to the problem result in a very expensive branching program suggesting that we might have an optimisation problem?**

+   1. If local optimum decisions appear to lead to a global optimum:

+      - Apply a **Greedy Algorithm**.
+Note that there’s no guaranteed way of knowing upfront whether local optimum decisions will lead to a global optimum, and it will require testing and analysis to determine whether this is the case.

+      - If the solution to the problem seems to require future information to decide the current step, a greedy algorithm will not be appropriate and you will need to either use **Depth-First Search (DFS)** or switch to a **Dynamic Programming** approach involving **Top-Down Memoisation**.

+      - A greedy algorithm makes decisions at each step based solely on the current state and local considerations, and cannot require backtracking, reconsideration of previous decisions, or deeper exploration of decision paths (like depth-first search).

+   2. If it seems to be possible to compute a solution from a combination of previously computed solutions (e.g. “optimal substructure”) then we can solve it using **Dynamic Programming**.
+Dynamic programming is particularly beneficial when the same subproblem reappears multiple times in a computation (e.g. “overlapping subproblems”).

+      - Dynamic programming allows you to save time at the expense of space.

+      - There are two high-level ways of implementing dynamic programming and the choice depends on the problem:

+        - We can always apply **Top-Down Memoisation**.
+This is effectively a DFS of the state space, generally implemented using recursive memoised function calls.
+It’s not always the most efficient way to solve the problem due to the overhead of recursion, but it does avoid the need to compute all possible subproblems first.

+        - If the transitions between subproblems in the state space are computed in a fixed manner we can apply **Bottom-Up Tabulation**.
+This computes all possible subproblems iteratively first and then uses these to compute the final solution, but it avoids the overhead of recursion by computing the subproblems one-by-one iteratively and is able to store these in an array for lower memory usage.

 ### 🧪🤔📝